Northern England: Climate

 Northern England has a cool, wet oceanic climate with small areas of subpolar oceanic climate in the uplands.
-Averaged across the entire region, Northern England is cooler, wetter and cloudier than England as a whole, and contains both England's coldest point (Cross Fell) and its rainiest point (Seathwaite Fell).
-Its temperature range and sunshine duration is similar to the UK average and it sees substantially less rainfall than Scotland or Wales.
+Averaged across the entire region, Northern England temperature range and sunshine duration is similar to the UK average and it sees substantially less rainfall than Scotland or Wales.
+It is cooler, wetter and cloudier than England as a whole, containing both England's coldest (Cross Fell) and rainiest point (Seathwaite Fell).
 These averages disguise considerable variation across the region, due chiefly to the upland regions and adjacent seas.